 An in vitro study of human cell line model of inflammation and a mouse model of skin wound healing, suggests that beta-lapachone can increase cell proliferation and may have potential for therapeutic use in wound healing.

-Another paper examined the effect of pau d’arco on health decline measures associated with ageing in mice, and found that beta-lapachone may aid preventing age-related decline of muscle and brain functions.
+Another paper examined the effect of pau d’arco on health decline measures associated with aging in mice, and found that beta-lapachone may aid preventing age-related decline of muscle and brain functions.

 Is Pau d’Arco Safe?